 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Even if you use the one tablespoon of agave or maple syrup, the amount of added sugar per serving is minimal here (and you’re only eating the small amount of the marinade that sticks to the meat and veggies.)
-Even though they have a slightly sweet flavor, red bell peppers and sugar snap peas are both pretty low in carbs, so this should be approved for low-carb and low-glycemic diets.
-I’d eat this for any phase of the South Beach Diet, although you might want to use all Stevia in the marinade if you’re doing Phase One.
+If you make this easy chicken stir-fry meal with an approved sweetener, the amount of sugar per serving is minimal.
+Even though they have a slightly sweet flavor, red bell peppers and sugar snap peas are both low in carbs, so this will be great for low-carb diets, including Keto.
+I’d also eat this for any phase of the original South Beach Diet.

 Find More Recipes Like This One:

-Use the Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-Or Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Sheet Pan Meals to find more recipes like this one.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.